A GAN-Based Input-Size Flexibility Model for Single Image Dehazing: Input-Size Flexibility Conditional Generative Adversarial Network

 Moreover, there will always exist an error in the estimation of each parameter.
 Suppose that $\delta_1$ and $\delta_2$ are the average estimation errors of parameters $t$ and $\alpha$, respectively.
 When Eq.(\ref{eq:2}) is used to obtain a haze-free image, if the total average estimated error is $\delta$, then we have:

 From Eq.(\ref{eq:4}), only both $\delta_1 \rightarrow 0$ and $\delta_2 \rightarrow 0$, we can obtain $\delta \rightarrow 0$.
 When the estimating parameters are more than one in a system, the estimated error of each parameter is usually difficult to control simultaneously.
-In order to estimate them by an end-to-end manner, we design a new framework with a novel consistency loss (Eq.(\ref{eq:consistency})).
+In order to estimate them by an end-to-end manner, a new framework with a novel consistency loss (Eq.(\ref{eq:consistency})) is designed.
 Next, we will analyze it.

 Through log transformation, Eq.(\ref{eq:2}) can be transformed to the following form:

 By setting $J^g(x)=\log(J_{re}(x)-\alpha)$, $I^r(x)=\log(I_{re}(x)-\alpha)$ and $M(x)=\log(t(x))$, Eq.(\ref{eq:6}) can be rewritten as follows: